digitalservicebund/ris-norms/doc/adr/0017-norm-test-files.md

    1. General test norms
       1. can be used by any test, and should thus be "just" some norms that could happen to be in our system during normal use
       2. are stored in a folder structure according to their manifestation elis
-      3. are schema valid
+      3. should be documented in a README.md file explaining what norm it is (e.g. "Änderungsgesetz for the Vereinsgesetz")
-      4. should be documented in a README.md file explaining what norm it is (e.g. "Änderungsgesetz for the Vereinsgesetz")
+      4. should not be changed for adding edge-cases.
+But can be extended if some data is fitting for the norm and "just" missing (e.g. a new metadata field is added).
    2. Test specific test norms
       1. may only be used in tests for one class
-      2. stored in the `test-specific` subfolder
+      2. stored in the resource folder for the class in a folder with the class name. (e.g. for LdmlDeValidatorTest in `src/test/resources/de/bund/digitalservice/ris/norms/application/service/LdmlDeValidatorTest`)
-      3. do not need to be schema valid
+      3. are given a name that explains what they are used for
-      4. are given a name that explains what they are used for
+3. All norm test files need to be schema-valid, unless specified in the name of the test file.
+All the general test norms must be schema-valid.

 ## Consequences